Why Don't We: 2018–2019: 8 Letters and 12/12 era

 On August 31, 2018, they released their first album, 8 Letters.
 The record debuted at number nine on the US Billboard 200, and was preceded by three singles: "Hooked", "Talk", and "8 Letters".
 In March 2019, they embarked on the "8 Letters Tour".

-Why Don't We released a new song each month in 2019.
+Why Don't We released a new song each month (except September) in 2019.
 On January 16, they released "Big Plans", and a music video was released three days later.
 The song received a gold certification from the RIAA in April 2020.
 On Valentine's Day, the group released "Cold In LA", along with a music video two days later.
 On March 20, 2019, they released the humorous song "I Don't Belong in This Club" featuring American rapper Macklemore.
 It was certified gold by the RIAA in August 2020.
 On April 20, the group released "Don't Change", which was featured on the soundtrack album of the animated film UglyDolls.
 In May, the group unveiled their fifth song of the year, "Unbelievable".
 In June, they released "Come To Brazil", inspired by fans frequently asking them to visit the country.
 On July 26, the band released the song "I Still Do".
 On August 23, they released "What Am I", penned by Ed Sheeran, who previously wrote "Trust Fund Baby".
 The song was certified gold by the RIAA in June of the following year.
 On October 25, they released "Mad At You".
 The following month, the group released the Christmas song "With You This Christmas".
-On December 30, the group released their twelfth and final song of 2019, "Chills".
+On December 30, the group released their eleventh and final song of 2019, "Chills".
 The group then took a nine-month break shortly after the music video release.